 May Day, today, the First Day of May, 2020, might be a celebration of many things, including the old English pagan traditions of Beltane.
 Of sunshine, of flowers, of music, of stars, of feasts, of baskets, of songs, of dance, of the Earth, and of all her community — together while apart — through joy, and love, and kindness, and gratitude, for the splendor of the beauty just outside our door, bursting with the announcement that Spring has taken up full residence among all the precious meadows, the streams, the woods, and the hills throughout our beautiful New England.
 Create Whimsy, and employ all Wit in abundance, but do, please heed Wisdom.
 Whether we be in city or country, we can all partake in the wonder of the seasons, as we respect the instruction of civic leaders, not to abandon our celebrations, but to conduct them with a consciousness that respects the sacred lives of others, near and far, who deserve every chance to live for still other May Days in the many years ahead.

 About May Day: Memory, Myth, and Magical Merriment, by Robin Whitham McCrady, Copyright, 2020.
+All references, citations, sources, and bibliographies are available upon request.

 “Wise Women, such as Midwives, Astronomers, Mathematicians, Healers, Philosophers, Herbalists, and Storytellers were once persecuted, as Witches,” from Wise Welsh Witch.